mithro/slidelint_site/README.md

  * ZMQ 4 (or newer)
  * Docker

-slidelint_site is developed and tested on Ubuntu Trusty.
-Your milage on other Linux systems and Ubuntu versions may vary.
+slidelint-site is developed and tested on Ubuntu Trusty.
+Your mileage on other Linux systems and Ubuntu versions may vary.

 The site requires the packages are installed on your system: